Super Deluxe (film)

 Super Deluxe is a 2019 Indian Tamil-language film co-written, co-produced, and directed by Thiagarajan Kumararaja, and additional screenplay written by Nalan Kumarasamy, Neelan K. Sekar and Mysskin.
 Produced by Tyler Durden and Kino Fist, Alchemy Vision Works, and East West Dream Work Entertainment, the film stars Vijay Sethupathi, Fahadh Faasil, Samantha Ruth Prabhu, and Ramya Krishnan.
 As a hyperlink film, it revolves around four groups of individuals who find themselves in the most unexpected predicaments, each poised to experience their destiny, all on one fateful day.

 Super Deluxe marked the filmmaker's second directorial stint after Aaranya Kaandam (2011).
 Later, Kumararaja officially announced this project in November 2016 under Aneedhi Kadhaigal.
 The filming process went on for more than a year, despite experiencing difficulties due to demonetisation, schedule commitments of the actors and technicians, and Tamil Film Producers Council strike.
 The film production finally wrapped up in June 2018, followed by a lengthy post-production phase.
 The film's score is composed by Yuvan Shankar Raja.
 The cinematography was handled by P. S. Vinod and Nirav Shah, after P. C. Sreeram who initially worked on the film's first schedule, walked out of the project midway.
 Sathyaraj Natarajan has edited the film.
 The film used the themes of nostalgia, science-fiction, political incidents, and emotions, using color as an important storytelling device.

 After a North American premiere on 28 March 2019, Super Deluxe was theatrically released on 29 March, distributed by YNOT X. The film received critical acclaim, praising Kumararaja's direction, storytelling, cinematography, and cast performances (particularly Vijay Sethupathi, Fahadh Faasil and Ashwanth Ashok Kumar).
 Many critics listed the film as one of the "Best Tamil Films of 2019", and Film Companion ranked Sethupathi and child actor Ashwanth Ashok Kumar's performances in the list of "100 Greatest Performances of the Decade".
 The film was screened at the Fantasia International Film Festival in North America, Bucheon International Fantastic Film Festival in South Korea, and Indian Film Festival of Melbourne, where it was conferred the "Equality in Cinema Award".
 The film won four Ananda Vikatan Cinema Awards, four Zee Cine Awards, four Critics Choice Film Awards, two Edison Awards, and a nomination at the 9th AACTA Awards for Best Asian Film.
 At the 67th National Film Awards, the film won Best Supporting Actor award for Vijay Sethupathi.

 Plot

-Shilpa's story
+The narrative unfolds through four parallel, interconnected stories taking place over a single day in Chennai.